US electrical-contractor market, mapped

 How is this list refreshed?

 Orbital refreshes the location graph against the universe of US small and mid-market businesses on a rolling monthly schedule.
 The June 2026 snapshot is the one quoted on this page.
-Census County Business Patterns publishes annually and lags by 18 to 24 months at any given point.
-ENR Top 600 publishes annually.
-NECA membership rolls update on a member-renewal cadence.
-Counts on this page move when shops open, close, or change hands.
+Counts move when shops open, close, or change hands.

 When is this dataset the wrong fit?

 Three cases.
-First, if you only sell at the Quanta and MYR enterprise tier, you do not need 70,000 records.
+First, if you only sell at the Quanta and MYR enterprise tier, you do not need the full establishment base.
 You need a focused account list of 5 to 10 public companies and their subsidiary procurement contacts.
 Second, if you sell to homeowners directly, you want consumer data, not B2B owner contacts.
-Third, if your sales motion only fires above 250,000 dollars in annual contract value, the long tail of single-shop independents will not fit your unit economics.
-Call us when an enterprise-only motion stalls.
+Third, if your sales motion only fires above $250,000 in annual contract value, the long tail of single-shop independents will not fit your unit economics.

 What is the chain resolver under-rollup caveat?